 Give Back: How to Find Volunteer Opportunities in Your Community

 Volunteering is in the DNA of Greater Des Moines (DSM) residents.
-The state of Iowa has a higher volunteer rate than all but nine other states at 32.5%, and there are about 87 nonprofits for every 10,000 residents in the state, which is the second largest share in the country.
+In 2020, 47.1% of Iowans volunteered regularly and Iowa's volunteer rate ranks as 4th in the nation.
 According to Americans for the Arts reports, 7,590 volunteers donated a combined 277,664 hours in the region in 2015.
 This donation of time represents a value of approximately $6.5 million.
 The study covered Dallas, Guthrie, Madison, Polk and Warren counties.

 How can I find ways to volunteer in my community?

 DSM is a vibrant place full of individuals and organizations dedicated to service and community improvement.
 DSM consistently receives awards and accolades, and those achievements connect back to involved and engaged individuals and community leaders.
 The DSM nonprofit community is diverse and effective, providing services and support for all who call the region home.
 Here are some tools for getting involved with volunteer projects at local nonprofits in DSM:

 VolunteerMatch.org is a way for people to discover meaningful volunteer opportunities in their area.
 Many nonprofit organizations and causes share volunteer opportunities so people can find and connect with service projects that are important to them.
 VolunteerMatch lists volunteer opportunities by city, giving volunteers an easy way to access listings.
 Sign up to find volunteer opportunities in DSM.